some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-A service shall be identified using the Service-ID.
+A service shall be identified using the Service ID.

 .. feat_req:: 🎯
     :id: feat_req_someip_539